-Yuan-Chih Lung is a policy researcher at ACTAsia.
-She received a grant for Animal Peptalk, a podcast targeted at a young Chinese audience that will help present information on animals and animal advocacy that includes local perspectives instead of having a Western influence.
-She’ll co-host it with Beck Peng and Kuan-Wei Wu.
-The podcast will invite relevant experts, NGOs, and activists to have in-depth discussions concerning animal-related hot topics and disputes, local and global animal issues, international animal advocacy and cultural relativism.
-She writes:
+Yuan-Chih Lung (Mona Lung) is a policy researcher at ACTAsia.
+She received a CAF grant for Animal Peptalk, a podcast targeted at a young Chinese audience that presents information on animals and animal advocacy from local perspectives, instead of having a Western influence.
+Mona writes:

 Animals are in a position of indifference in the Chinese community and there is no law of animal welfare in China now.
 Thus, there is a great need to promote animal advocacy in a novel way in line with people’s “Right to Know,” the interests of animals, and the need for sustainable social development.

-Yuan-Chih and her team at Animal Peptalk have managed to complete their initial goals of recording 10 episodes of their podcast, and sharing animal advocacy across Asia.
-Their episodes explored topics like the psychology of animal advocates, the representation of animals in Hollywood, and the role China should play in the climate crisis.
-They have invited multiple experts to speak on their podcasts, and also have been invited to speak as experts at conferences across Asia.
-They have also spent their time collaborating with Wonder Films to create 7 short films.
-Their content can be viewed on Facebook, Youtube, and on popular Chinese video platform bilibili.
+Yuan-Chih and her team completed their initial goals of recording ten episodes of their podcast, sharing animal advocacy across Asia.
+Episodes explored topics like: the psychology of animal advocates, the representation of animals in Hollywood, and the role China should play in the climate crisis.
+They invited multiple experts to speak on their podcasts and at conferences across Asia.
+They also collaborated with Wonder Films to create seven short films, which can be found on Facebook, Youtube, Peopo (the citizen-journalism platform of PTS Taiwan), and on the popular Chinese video platform bilibili.